Module 14: Handling Maintenance Requests – LandlordPass

 Keep Repair Records, Invoices, and Warranties

 Every repair you make adds value to your property — but only if you can prove it.
 Keep a running repair log for the life of the property, not just the current tenancy.
+The CRA also requires records to support deductions on your T776 rental income statement — invoices, warranties, and receipts support both your RTB position and your tax filing.

 What to KeepWhy It MattersHow Long